Best Restaurants in Split 2026: Konobas, Seafood & Fine Dining

 • Mains: €14–24

-• Note: Book well ahead; cash only
+• Note: Book well ahead or arrive before 18:00; cash only

 ZOI — best fine dining with sea views